Manarat Dhaka International School and College: Campus

 The college is located in one of the quieter and more scenic parts of Gulshan, on the edge of Gulshan Lake.
 Although started in a hired house, it now owns three multi storied buildings and two big play grounds in front on an area of 2.7 acres of land.
 The campus is located in Gulshan, Plot - CEN 16, Road - 104 with 3500 active students and 250 teaching staff and 150 admin staff.
-The school offers two shifts: Morning shift and Day shift.
-In grade 5, the Day shift ends and all students start attending the Morning shift.
 Two of the buildings, which hosts girls from every grade and boys below grade 3, are connected directly to each other and face one of the play grounds, with one of them being connected to the third building (with the other play ground), where boys from grade 3 and onwards are hosted, as well.
 The school holds an assembly on Sunday and Wednesday.

 Activities

 Debate

 The Manarat Association of Debaters has hosted and participated in many competitions at home and abroad.
 This accomplished debating association has promoted Bangladesh by becoming runners-up in the SAARC Debate Championship in New Delhi in 2008.
 Members of the debating team also represented Bangladesh in the 1st World's Championship Debate Competition in 2006 at Wales, United Kingdom and in the 2nd World's Championship Debate Competition in Seoul, South Korea.

 In the year 2007, MDIC ranked 2nd in the Bangladesh Debate Council's 3rd Pre-Worlds Ranking.
 Manarat holds the top position under "School and College Ranking – English" category.

 Most recently, MDIC became semi-finalists at the Asian Schools Debate Championship 2018, held in Thailand.